Okadaira Shell Mound: Overview

 The site is located on a tongue-shaped plateau and measures approximately 250 meter east-to-west by 150 meters north-to-south, and consists of eight large and small shell mounds are scattered on the slope of the plateau.
 The shell layer is distributed in a ring shape, and Jōmon pottery and clay figurines, stone tools, bone fishhooks and shellfish products have been excavated.
-Regarding organic remains, the midden contained many varieties of shellfish from inner bay environments, as well as fish bones and bones from animal such as deer, boars, and rabbits.
+Regarding organic remains, the midden contained many varieties of shellfish from inner bay environments, as well as fish bones and bones from animals such as deer, boars, and rabbits.

-Despite the historic importance of the site, it was scheduled for destruction in the 1970s, when a real estate developer planned to build a resort and residential housing area on the lakeshore and touted plans for "development and preservation in parallel".
-These plans fell through with the collapse of Japan's "bubble economy" in the 1980s.
+Despite the site's historic importance, it was scheduled for destruction in the 1970s, when a real estate developer planned to build a resort and residential housing area on the lakeshore and touted plans for "development and preservation in parallel".
+These plans fell through with Japan's "bubble economy" collapse in the 1980s.
 In the 1990s, a volunteer group began funding new excavations, and the area received national government protection in 1998.
-Based on the excavation surveys, an archaeological park with restorations of pit dwellings have been created along with an on-site museum.
-The site is a 25 minute walk from the Otani bus stop on the JR Bus from Tsuchiura Station on the JR East Jōban Line.
+Based on the excavation surveys, an archaeological park with restorations of pit dwellings has been created along with an on-site museum.
+The site is a 25-minute walk from the Otani bus stop on the JR Bus from Tsuchiura Station on the JR East Jōban Line.